 Limiting what clothes to pack is the biggest struggle for many of us.
 But with a fresh mindset and smart thinking you can overcome the need to overpack and get by with a lot less than you usually do.
 For instance, you will not need twenty-five pairs of socks and underwear, as you will not shit your pants every day of your trip.
 And even if you’re extremely unlucky and actually do – they probably sell underwear wherever you’re going.
 And you can always do laundry.

-Based on the research you did in #2 of this post, start by putting together a number of outfits depending on the duration and style of your trip.
+Based on the research you did in step #2, start by putting together a number of outfits depending on the duration and style of your trip.
 Think smart and bring clothes that can be combined in different ways so that your total number of outfits increases.
 Think neutral colors and materials, versatile items and layers.

 - Bring a hat, scarf and gloves in neutral colors so it will match all of your outfits.

 - Consider bringing a set of thermals (sweater and pants) to wear underneath all of your outfits.
 Especially if you get cold easily.